 Since the early death of Florence’s father, the head of the family had been Chandler’s “arrogant and stupid grandmother” guided by his uncle Ernest Thornton.
 The family law firm had offices in Waterford, Cork and Dublin.
 As Tom Hiney wrote, it was a rarefied Anglo-Irish world of servants and quasi-gentility; quite removed from late-nineteenth-century Nebraska.
-It was also a world preoccupied with both religious and social snobbery.
-Hiney quoted Chandler “My grandmother was the daughter of an Irish solicitor.
+It was also a world preoccupied with religious and social snobbery.
+Hiney quoted Chandler, “My grandmother was the daughter of an Irish solicitor.
 Her son, very wealthy later on, was also a solicitor and had a housekeeper named Mrs Groome who sneered at him behind his back because he wasn’t a barrister.
 The Church, the Navy, the Army, the Bar.
 There was nothing else.
 Outside Waterford in a big house with gardens … lived a Miss Paul who occasionally, very occasionally, invited Mrs Groome to tea on account of her father had been a canon.”

 Ireland was ruled from London in 1895 but the Irish Home Rule movement was making life uncomfortable for the Anglo-Irish like the Thorntons in Waterford.
-This exacerbate anti-Catholic feeling, an atmosphere Chandler remembered, “An amazing people the Anglo-Irish.
+This exacerbated anti-Catholic feeling, an atmosphere Chandler remembered, “An amazing people the Anglo-Irish.
 They never mixed with Catholics socially.
 I remember playing on a cricket team with some of the local snobs and one of the players was a Catholic boy who came to the game in an elaborate chariot with grooms in livery; but he was not asked to have tea with the rest after the game.
 He wouldn’t have accepted of course.”

 Chandler admitted the Thornton snobbery had rubbed off on him.
 He hated to be called an Irish American because in his estimation that usually mean “Catholic and working class”.
 The Thorntons, he said, “saw to it that I grew up with a ferocious contempt for Catholics and to this day, I have a problem with that”.
 He continued, “the only Irish patriots with any brains came from the professional classes”.
 To Chandler, this meant being Protestant, but Long thought the real issue was not religion but class and education.
 Chandler thought it was more important where people came from rather than where they were going.